cloudwego/kitex/docs/guide/advanced-features/generic_call.md

 It is not necessary to use Client and Server of Binary Generic Call together.
 Binary Generic Client can access normal Thrift Server if the correct Thrift encoded binary is passed.

-The server just supports request with length header like Framed and TTheader, Bufferd Binary is not ok.
-So the client has to specify the transport protocol with option, eg: client.WithTransportProtocol(transport.Framed).
+The server just supports request with a length header like Framed and TTheader, Bufferd Binary is not ok.
+So the client has to specify the transport protocol with an option, eg: client.WithTransportProtocol(transport.Framed).

 ```go
 package main